simulot/immich-go/readme.md

 | `StackCoverRaw` | Stack the RAW and JPEG files together.
 The RAW file is the cover.  |
 | `StackCoverJPG` | Stack the RAW and JPEG files together.
 The JPEG file is the cover. |

-## Management of Epson FastFoto scanned photos
+## Management of Epson FastFoto Scanned Photos

-This device outputs 3 files for each scanned photo: the original scan, a "corrected" scan, and the backside of the photo if it has writing on it.
+This device outputs three files for each scanned photo: the original scan, a "corrected" scan, and the backside of the photo if it has writing on it.
 The structure looks like this:
 - specified-image-name.jpg Original
 - specified-image-name_a.jpg Corrected
 - specified-image-name_b.jpg Back of Photo

-The option `--manage-epson-fastfoto=TRUE` instructs Immich-go to stack related photos, with the corrected scan as the cover.
+The option `--manage-epson-fastfoto=TRUE` instructs Immich-Go to stack related photos, with the corrected scan as the cover.

 # **from-immich** sub-command: